sicajc/VLSI_CAD_Project/README.md

 2. The coprocessor is implemented using simplfied 16-bit IEEE format as an additional module.

+3. To start the processor, raise the input start signal to 1, the flag would get stored inside the state Register(SR) to ensure the processor keeps on running.

+4. The stop signal is a part of instruction, it would get decoded at ID stage.
+After stopping the processor, everything would get stalled.

 ![Block Diagram](image/16-bit%20RISC%20Pipelined%20Processor%20with%20FP%20unit.png)

 ## 5-stage RISC pipelined Processor